Miami-Dade Hispanics helped sink Biden in Florida

-Biden drew far fewer Hispanic voters than Democrats expected, carrying Florida’s most populous county of Miami-Dade by only seven percentage points, compared to the 30-point margin boasted by Democratic presidential nominee Hillary Clinton in 2016.
+Biden drew far fewer Hispanic voters than Democrats expected, carrying Florida’s most populous county of Miami-Dade by only seven percentage points, compared with the 30-point margin boasted by Democratic presidential nominee Hillary Clinton in 2016.
 To top it off, the Republican surge in Miami-Dade sent shock waves down the ballot, helping to unseat two Democratic members of Congress who represented the county, including Donna Shalala, a well-known former Cabinet secretary and president of the University of Miami.

 Trump’s gains in Miami-Dade accounted for about 75 percent of his gain in net votes in the state over 2016.
 So rather than potentially celebrating an outright Election Day win in a huge battleground state, Biden was left to wage a drawn-out, pitched battle for votes in razor-thin contests across the country.